 Balaam the prophet and sorcerer had been called down from a land in the north to assist the king of Moab against the Israelites.
 The king knew of Balaam’s dark spiritual powers of sorcery, and wanted him to curse the Israelites, weakening them before battle.
-But Balaam also had a relationship with the Lord God, and God kept Balaam from making this fatal error.
-Balaam safely returned home after blessing rather than cursing the Israelites, obeying God in defiance of the king of Moab.
+But Balaam also had a relationship with the Lord, and God kept Balaam from making this fatal error.
+Balaam returned safely home after blessing, rather than cursing, the Israelites, choosing to obey God in defiance to the king.

-Unfortunately for Balaam, he decided to return to the land of the south and gave the king advice on how to weaken the Israelites: seduce the men into immoral activity tied to the worship of false gods.
-This would lead the men away from the source of their power, Almighty God, and without the blessing of God, the Israelites would be easily defeated.
+Unfortunately for Balaam, he later decided to return to the land of the Moab and gave the king advice on how to weaken the Israelites: seduce the men into immoral activity tied to the worship of false gods.
+This would lead men away from the source of their strength, Almighty God, and without the blessing of God, the Israelites would be much more easily defeated.

 God was not pleased.
 He sent a plague amongst the people to reign them back in, which cost the lives of twenty-four thousand men.
-God also placed a severe judgement on Moab, except for the women who did not participate in the immoral scheme.
-Balaam himself fell dead to God’s judgement.
+God also placed a severe judgment on Moab, excepting the women who did not participate in the immoral scheme.
+Balaam himself fell dead to God’s judgement when Israel defeated Moab.

-In the book of the Revelation of Jesus Christ, Jesus had a rebuke for the church of Pergamos, known as a compromising church:
+We are all vulnerable to the temptation of having a divided mind and heart.
+In the New Testament book of Revelation, Jesus spoke a rebuke to the church of Pergamos, which was known as a “compromising” church:

-Jesus had great compassion on prostitutes, adulterers and sinners, but He also instructed them to turn away from their lifestyles and turn to God.
-This included trying to live a moral life by God’s standards, not man’s.
-That is not easy in today’s world, but it pleases God when we turn to Him and seek to live in obedience.
-When we fail, we turn to Him for forgiveness and, with His power and grace, do our best to avoid any behaviors or habits that hinder the closeness of our relationship with God.
+Jesus had great compassion on prostitutes, adulterers and sinners, but He also instructed them to turn away from their old lifestyles and get closer to God.
+This included pursuing a moral life using God’s standards, not human ones.
+That is not always so easy to do, especially in today’s world, but it pleases God whenever we choose Him and seek to live in obedience.
+If we fail, we can turn to Him for forgiveness and, in His power and grace, do our best to avoid the old behaviors and habits which hinder our closeness with Him.

-We want to do everything in our power to turn away from the sins of our past.
-While counseling a group of Israelites to keep the promises they made to God, Moses gives all of us a sobering warning to remember:
+God will abundantly pardon our sins if we confess them to Him, seek to do better, and forgive those who offend us.
+But Moses warns us not to try to hide our sin from Him.
+While counseling a group of Israelites to keep the promises they had made to God, Moses gives us all a sober warning to remember:

 What sins of my past am I tempted to return to today?

-Can you think of a time in your past where God prevented you from committing a grievous sin, one that would have haunted you even to this day?
+Can you think of a time in your past where God stepped in to prevent you from committing a grievous sin, one that would have haunted you to this day?